 When the Old and New Guard are formed up the old guard present arms to indicate they are ready to change.

-While the symbolic hand over of the key is taking place the band play "Robinson" while the Junior Commissioned Officer of the Old and New Guard patrol.
+While the symbolic hand over of the key is taking place the band play "Robinson" while the Junior Commissioned Officers of the Old and New Guard patrol.

 Once the sentries, who have been relieved, rejoin the Old Guard and the Junior Commissioned Officers return to their posts the Old Guard marches, off to the tune "Saare Jahan Se Achcha" (Better than any nation), while the New Guard present arms.

 The New Guard, acompanied by the band playing "Amar Jawan" (Immortal Soldier), then marches off to take up their duties.

 Share experiences, anecdotes or unexpected adventures from your visit to Changing the Guard in New Delhi.